pete-mba5/pete-mba5.github.io/_posts/2023-08-01-picture-of-the-day.markdown

 ---
 layout: post
-title:  "1st day of summer holidays"
+title:  "1st Day of Summer Holidays"
 date:   2023-08-01 20:49:42 +0100
 categories: jekyll update
 ---

-Summer breaks already started.
+Summer break already started.

-I am committed to execute one long time postponed task every day suring the holidays.
+I am committed to execute one long time postponed task every day during the holidays.

 I removed the Flipcharts from the kitchen wall and I am using now the new ones on the door.